simonnkm/gridbased/README.md

 - Muster Hall
 These are meant to be the practical backbone of the settlement.
 The board becomes more expressive through how structures are placed, connected, stacked, and modified over time.

-Core loop
+Core loop:
 The current loop is built around three phases:

-Build
+Build:
 Place structures, connect them, manage wear and upkeep, and shape the settlement.

-Pre-Raid
+Pre-Raid:
 Prepare the combat pool for the next raid.

-Raid
+Raid:
 Fight a duel-style card battle where the settlement determines what tools you have available.

-Ideologies
+Ideologies:
 The game currently revolves around three broad identities:

-Scrap
+Scrap:
 The default physical presence of the settlement.
 It comes from density, occupation, clustering, and stacking.

-Tech
+Tech:
 A more structured and deliberate layer that pushes the board toward cleaner, more angular connections.

-Magic
+Magic:
 A more resonant and symbolic layer that pushes the board toward curves, circles, and stronger high-ceiling effects.

-Current status
+Current status:
 This is still an active prototype, not a finished game.

 The current focus is on: